 This might sound like a simple step, but using the various retirement tools available to you can have a profound impact on the decisions you make.
 “One example of this is using a retirement calculator to track how savings habits will impact retirement readiness,” said Geno Cufone, senior vice president of retirement plan administration for Ascensus.

-Nearly 18% of calculator users increased their contributions after use, and 37% of employees who weren’t saving started contributing after using a retirement calculator, according to recent Ascensus data.
+Nearly 18% of calculator users increased their contributions after use, and 37% of employees who weren’t saving started contributing after using a retirement calculator, according to Ascensus data.

 19. Don’t Make Changes in a Down Market